Krillh/Airzlinshire/Kingdoms/The First Kingdom/Stories/Creation of The First Kingdom.md

 #Myth

 This is a collection of short stories about the creation of [[First Kingdom]].
-The authors are unknown, but these documents are expected to be from the time not long after the [[Overthrowing of The First Kingdom]].
+The authors are unknown, but these documents are expected to be from the time not long after the [[First Kingdom Civil War]].

 Story 1:
 ```